NeuroNav

 • • Multi-lane confusion at complex intersections

-• • Complete inability to judge vehicle distance, speed, or trajectory
+• • Inability to judge vehicle distance, speed, or trajectory

 User-Expressed Requirements

-• • Detection accuracy of at least 90%
+• • Detection accuracy target of at least 90%

 • • False positive rates below 10%